 Securing the future of housing in Hoboken isn’t just about protecting renters, it’s also about helping renters become homeowners.
 With interest rates rising, it is becoming harder for people to secure the funding they need to buy a home for their growing families.
 If we want to keep people invested in our community and our future, we need to put them on the path to homeownership.
 That’s why I will fight to expand programs for first-time homebuyers who are facing a difficult time in a volatile market.

-By expanding Hoboken’s affordable housing stock, protecting our current public housing, and prioritizing homeowners and renters, we can truly have a housing program in Hoboken that is better for all of us.
-But to make that happen, we need to elect someone who will be a check on the power of City Hall; not just another rubber stamp.
-That’s why this election is so important.
+By expanding Hoboken’s affordable housing stock, protecting our current public housing, and prioritizing homeowners and renters, we can truly have a housing program in Hoboken that is better for all of us..